RISCV-on-Microsemi-FPGA/RISC-V-Creative-Board/FlashPro_Express_Projects/README.md

-## RISC-V Creative Development Board FlashPro Express Programming Files (Libero v12.1)
+## RISC-V Creative Development Board FlashPro Express Programming Files

 Sample Mi-V FlashPro Express files for FPGA designs for RISC-V Creative board.
 The RISC-V Creative Development Board includes a IGLOO2 M2GL025 FPGA.

 ### FlashPro Express
-The programming files contained here are exported from Libero projects and their configurations found in this repository.
-Select the desired programming .job file and program your device using the standalone installer for FlashPro Express which can be found [here](https://www.microsemi.com/product-directory/programming/4977-flashpro#software).
+This folder contains default build, exported programming files, there is a choice to use an AXI or AHB Core based design.
+Each (.job) file is capapble of programming your target device using the standalone installer for FlashPro Express which can be found [here](https://www.microsemi.com/product-directory/programming/4977-flashpro#software).
+Please note that you only need to install this standalone version of FlashPro Express for Libero v12.2 if you do not have Libero tools installed.
+The programming procedure is as follows:

 ### Programming the Device using FPExpress
 ---------------------------------------------
+1. Download or Clone this repository to get the contents of FlashPro_Express_Projects.
-1. Power-up your board and connect it to your device running FlashPro Express.
+2. Power-up your board and connect it to your programming device running FlashPro Express.
-2. Launch FPExpress v12.1 and wait for it to load.
+3. Launch FPExpress v12.2 and wait for it to load.
-3. Click into Project from the top left bar and select "New Job Project from FlashPro Express Job"
+4. Click into Project from the top left bar and select "New Job Project from FlashPro Express Job"
-4. Navigate to your Job Programming File located inside your project folder beside your .tcl script.
-5. For your directory, select the main project folder in which the .tcl file is located and click OK.
+5. For "Programming job file:" navigate to your FlashPro_Express_Project/Programming_Files directory and select the (.job) programming file you want to program your board with.
+6. For "FlashPro Express job project location:" select the FlashPro_Express_Projects folder you have downloaded with this project.
+8. Click OK, wait for the new window to pop-up.
-6. On the next screen, from the bottom left drop-down menu select the PROGRAM option and clikc RUN.
+7. From the bottom left drop-down menu select the PROGRAM option if it's not selected by default and click RUN.
 Wait for device to be programmed.

 ### Target Hardware
 The RISC-V Creative Development Board includes a IGLOO2 M2GL025 FPGA.
 Details of the features available for this development board are available [here](https://www.microsemi.com/products/fpga-soc/design-resources/dev-kits/risc-v-creative-board).